jagu-sriram/Academia/README.md

      ```

 4. **Deploy on Application Server**:
-   - Deploy the `CollegeERP` application on a Java EE-compatible server (e.g., JBoss,Glassfish,etc..).
+   - Deploy the `Academia` application on a Java EE-compatible server (e.g., JBoss,Glassfish,etc..).

 ## Usage